KaurBaljinder987/Excel-Sales-Analytics/README.md

   **3.** Create Profit and Loss (P&L) reports by _[Months](https://github.com/KaurBaljinder987/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Months.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of financial analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Helps in benchmarking performance against previous periods and industry standards , Provides a foundation for budgeting and forecasting

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Align financial planning with strategic business goals , Build confidence in the organization’s financial health , Support management in planning and investment decisions.

 ## Technical & Soft Skills: